Celebrating Ramadan

 Do you take prescribed medicines?

-Remember to continue to take prescribed medicines during Ramadan, but do check with your GP if the doses need to be adjusted or the times you take them changed.
+Remember to continue taking prescribed medicines during Ramadan, but do check with your GP if the doses need to be adjusted or the times you take them need to change.

 Do you have diabetes?

 If you have diabetes and want to fast, you should speak to your GP or diabetes nurse about the safest way to do this.
-There is an exemption for people with diabetes, especially if for those on insulin or who have any medical complications.
+There is an exemption for people with diabetes, especially those on insulin or those who have any medical complications.

 Attending medical appointments